SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 The application/json body posted should contain an array of previously created certificates to be submitted, each with your own unique "requestId" which will be used in the response body
 Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) to identify the standard.
 At least one standard identifier must be provided, and if both are provided then "standardCode" and "standardReference" will be looked-up and compared.
-The "version" field is required, and relates to the available IfATE versions for the "standardReference".

 ```json
 [{